af83/ucengine-docs/core/api.md

 'start' and 'end' parameters allow you to frame the events :

 - If `end` is missing: return all the events from `start` to the end of the timeline.
-- If `start` and 'end' are missing: return all the events of the timeline.
+- If `start` and `end` are missing: return all the events of the timeline.

 ### Retrieve the events in live